-24. How is the legal and regulatory framework for securitisations changing in your jurisdiction?
+23. How is the legal and regulatory framework for securitisations changing in your jurisdiction?
 How could it be improved?

-In order to achieve closer alignment with the securitisation framework in the US and Europe, Hong Kong has been seeking to refine its legal and regulatory framework for securitisations, by taking into consideration of the regulatory developments in the US and Europe.
-The recent key updates in the FSIE Regime in Hong Kong as specified in section 21 is such an example, the intention is to align with international tax standards and address EU guidance on FSIE regimes.
-Further enhancements could involve refining disclosure requirements, simplifying the securitization process, improving tax certainty/transparency and strengthening protections for investors, to foster a more robust, certain and transparent securitisation framework.
+In order to achieve closer alignment with the securitisation framework in the UK, US and Europe, Hong Kong has been seeking to refine its legal and regulatory framework for securitisations, by taking into consideration of the regulatory developments in the UK, US and Europe.